nene/komoot-challenge/README.md

   e.g. it uses a hard-coded `id` attribute.
 - Using the `Leaflet.LatLng` type throughout the code (even in non-map-related components).
   It would be better to avoid such tight coupling with the Leaflet library.
+- The `NumberedPolyline` doesn't support adding to and removing from map like all the builtin Leaflet layers do.

 ## UX Design